Morganhtrotter/co2-visualization/README.md

 Loading the data:

-Once I had my curated data in a .csv file, I used d3.csv to load my data into an array:
+Once I had my curated data in a CSV file, I used d3.csv to load my data into an array:

 		d3.csv('MtCO2Emissions.csv', function(error, data) {
 			if (error) {